 Due to the pandemic, this is of course all happening online — allowing the entire world to take part in the discussion.

 "RESIST!
-The Art of Resistance" runs until July 11 at the Rautenstrauch-Joest Museum in Cologne.
+The Art of Resistance" was a 2021 exhibition at the Rautenstrauch-Joest Museum in Cologne.

 Adapted from German by Elizabeth Grenier.